We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - top of the shoulders

 If a person develops labor contractions while using TENS, they should immediately turn off the machine and speak with a doctor.

-A person must always follow the manufacturer’s instructions and stop using a TENS machine that is faulty, makes pain worse, or causes skin reactions.
+A person must always follow the manufacturer’s instructions and stop using a faulty TENS machine that makes pain worse or causes skin reactions.

 People should consult a doctor or physical therapist to determine how and when to use a TENS unit.

 TENS units can be used daily.
 A person should start on a low setting and gradually increase it to find the right intensity.